cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/building-microbiomestat-from-matrix-and-data.frame.md

 #### Starting from matrix and data.frame

-Assuming we already have the expression matrix and sample metadata:
+Assuming we already have the count matrix and sample metadata:

 ```r
 # Step 1: Create the sample names.